apache/shardingsphere/docs/document/content/manual/shardingsphere-jdbc/usage/read-write-splitting.en.md

 #### Rule Configuration Based on Spring Boot + JNDI

-If you plan to use Sharding-JDBC in Application Server (such as Tomcat) with `Spring boot + JNDI`, `spring.shardingsphere.datasource.${datasourceName}.jndiName` can be used as an alternative to series of configuration of datasource.
+If you plan to use ShardingSphere-JDBC in Application Server (such as Tomcat) with `Spring boot + JNDI`, `spring.shardingsphere.datasource.${datasourceName}.jndiName` can be used as an alternative to series of configuration of datasource.
 For example:
 ```properties
 spring.shardingsphere.datasource.names=master,slave0,slave1